Tabla: Musical notation

 Indian music is traditionally practice-oriented and until the 20th century did not employ written notations as the primary media of instruction, understanding, or transmission.
 The rules of Indian music and compositions themselves are taught from a guru to a shishya, in person.
 Thus oral notation for playing tabla strokes and compositions is very developed and exact.
 These are made up of onomatopoetic syllables and are known as bols.

 Written notation is regarded as a matter of taste and is not standardized.
-Thus there is no universal system of written notation for the rest of the world to study Indian music.
+Thus, there is no universal system of written notation for the rest of the world to study Indian music.
 The two popular systems for writing notations were created by Vishnu Digambar Paluskar and Vishnu Narayan Bhatkhande.
 These notations are named after their respective creators.
 Both these systems have bols written down in a script such as Latin or Devanagari.
-The differences arise in representation of various concepts of a compositions, such as Taali, Khaali, Sum (the first beat in a rhythmic cycle), and Khand (divisions).
+The differences arise in the representation of various concepts of a compositions, such as Taali, Khaali, Sum (the first beat in a rhythmic cycle), and Khand (divisions).
 Another difference is the use of numerals in the Vishnu Narayan Bhatkande system to represent matras and beat measures, whereas more sophisticated symbols are used in the Vishnu Digambar Paluskar system to denote one matra, its fractions and combinations.

 Basic strokes

 Tabla's repertoire and techniques borrow many elements from Pakhavaj and Mridangam, which are played sideways using one's palms.
 The physical structure of these drums also share similar components: the smaller pakhavaj head for the dayan, the naqqara kettledrum for the bayan, and the flexible use of the bass of the dholak.
 Tabla is played from the top and uses "finger tip and hand percussive" techniques allowing more complex movements.
 The rich language of tabla is made up of permutations of some basic strokes.
-These basic strokes are divided into 5 major categories along with a few examples:
+These basic strokes are divided into five major categories along with a few examples: